 The methodology and the optimised models and tools have been applied to investigate the energy performance of several ITS/ICT measures both on the vehicle level as well as on the traffic management level, covering a wide range of applications ranging from start-stop to Adaptive Cruse Control Systems.

 ITS measures were tested for concrete application cases implemented in three European cities.
-Starting point for these investigations were real world data collected by means of floating cars.
-To enable reliable prognosis of future developments in the course of scenarios the project has covered a large number of current and near future vehicle technologies such as hybrid, pluginhybrids and electric vehicles.
+The starting point for these investigations was real-world data collected using floating cars.
+To enable a reliable prognosis of future developments in the course of scenarios the project has covered a large number of current and near-future vehicle technologies such as hybrid, plugin hybrids and electric vehicles.

 ICT-Emissions methodology handbook

 "The wise way to cut down on CO2" handbook gives an exhaustive overview of the ICT-Emissions methodology to gauge the real impact of Information and Communication Technologies (ICT) on CO2 emissions and fuel consumption of current and future vehicle fleets.

 The handbook presents results from real-world scenarios and explains what these measures are worth, and how to combine them to maximize their benefits or to evaluate and integrate future ones into a city's transport systems.

 - Modeling different penetration rates of eco-driving in urban areas: Impacts on traffic flow and emissions

 - Managing Traffic Flows for Cleaner Cities: The Role of Green Navigation Systems